edissone/python_learing/README.md

 - Create a `Triangle` class that implements methods for calculating the area and perimeter of the shape.
 Write methods that determine whether a given triangle is rectangular or equilateral.
 - Create a class `Rectangle` that implements methods for calculating the area and perimeter of the shape.
 Write a method that determines whether a given rectangle is a square.
 - Create a `Circle` class that implements a method for calculating the area of a shape.

+# Updates
+Create abstract class Application, which initializes with attributes - `name`, `release date` and `version` (remember how usually version are marked).
+Prevent creation unnecessary attributes using slots (research into that).
+   - Implement `__str__` and `__repr__` methods
+   - Add possibility to compare class instances, like `app1 > app2, app1 < app2, app1 == app2` by year and version
+- Create class `AndroidApplication` inherited of `Application`.
+    - Add method to get application `link in Google Play Market`
+    - Add methods to get and set list of compatible `Android versions`
+- Create class `IOSApplication` inherited of `Application`
+    - Add method to get application `link in AppStore`
+- Create class `DesktopApplication` inherited of `Application`
+    - Add method to get and set `platform attribute`.
+Available platforms is `windows, linux, macos`.
+Attribute must be set as a list of available platforms
+- Add attribute `Description` which must not contain more that 250 symbols
+- Add method `short description` which returns first 10 words if description more than 50 symbols
+- Add class `JSONSerializable` with one method to_json() which convert class instance to JSON object.
+All previous classes must be inherited from this class to add `JSON serialization functionality`